 Similarly the Gold/Silver arc ends with Professor Oak confronting an offscreen child who wants to be a Pokémon trainer, in what is seemingly a throwaway homage to his opening monologues from the first Pokémon games.
 However, a few hundred chapters later in the Emerald arc, it's revealed that the nameless child was actually Emerald and that confrontation was part of his long journey towards becoming a Pokémon trainer.

 In Sailor Moon, the episode that introduced Sailor Venus had her appear (in civilian form) in the background of a scene earlier in the episode.
 The camera also did a long pan on her and Artemis to make sure you didn't miss her.
 So it wasn't much of a surprise when she showed up later saving the Sailor Senshi.
-Of course it was more of a surprise in the English dub, because they cut the long pan entirely and only the most eagle eyed of viewers could have spotted her before she got covered by a CGI screen transition.
+Of course it was more of a surprise in the DiC English dub, because they cut the long pan entirely and only the most eagle eyed of viewers could have spotted her before she got covered by a CGI Idiosyncratic Wipe.

-A shot of her as Sailor V actually appeared in the first episode (cut from the dub sadly) while Usagi and Naru are talking about her latest heroic deeds.
+A shot of her as Sailor V actually appeared in the first episode (cut from the DiC dub sadly) while Usagi and Naru are talking about her latest heroic deeds.
 She's referenced every so often from then on until she appears many episodes later in person briefly as a civilian and then Sailor Venus (wearing the Sailor V mask) as mentioned above

 Much later, Setsuna/Sailor Pluto is introduced in a very similar manner to Minako.
 True, in her case Sailor Pluto had been introduced in the previous season, but her appearance on Earth was a surprise — unless you spotted her in the background.